* Ford, GM rise after China cuts car import tariffs

 * Banks gain on hopes of post-crisis bill being passed

 * Kohl’s falls on slower-growth warning, drags retailers

 Eight of the 11 major indexes were trading higher.
-The financials sector rose 0.9 percent on hopes that a bill aimed at easing bank rules, put in place after the financial crisis, could be passed as soon as this week.
+The financials sector gained 0.9 percent on hopes that a bill aimed at easing rules, put in place after the financial crisis, could be passed into law as soon as this week, helping banks.

-Kohl’s tumbled 6.9 percent, weighing on other retailers, after forecasting slower growth in the second half of the year.
+Kohl’s tumbled 6.9 percent, weighing on other retailers, after warning of slower growth in the second half of the year.
 Macy’s fell 3.8 percent.

-The S&P 500 posted 29 new 52-week highs and no new lows; the Nasdaq Composite recorded 144 new highs and 30 new lows.
-(Additional reporting by Medha Singh in Bengaluru; Editing by Sriraj Kalluvila and Susan Thomas)
+The S&P index recorded 29 new 52-week highs and no new lows, while the Nasdaq recorded 131 new highs and 26 new lows.
+(Reporting by Medha Singh in Bengaluru; Editing by Sriraj Kalluvila)